-16. Confirming conditions of the offer
+14. Confirming conditions of the offer

-16.1.
-Where an applicant holding a conditional offer meets the terms of that offer, they are automatically confirmed as having secured a place to study at the University.
+- 14.1.
+Where an applicant holding a conditional offer meets the terms of that offer, they are automatically confirmed as having secured a place to study at the University. - 14.2.

-- 16.2.
 The deadline for conditional offer holders to meet the conditions of their offer is 31 August in the year of entry.
-The University is not obliged to wait for the result of a remark or exam board appeal, as a reject decision will already have been recorded on the University applicant record (or through UCAS Track for undergraduate UCAS applicants). - 16.3.
+The University is not obliged to wait for the result of a re-mark or exam board appeal, as a reject decision will already have been recorded on the University applicant record (or through UCAS Track for undergraduate UCAS applicants). - 14.3.
 If an applicant subsequently meets the terms of their offer as the result of a successful appeal to the relevant qualification or exam board, the University will consider the applicant in the year that they applied if possible.
-If the University is unable to provide a place in such circumstances in the year of application, the place will automatically be deferred to the following year of entry. - 16.4.
+If the University is unable to provide a place in such circumstances in the year of application, the place will automatically be deferred to the following year of entry. - 14.4.
 The University is under no obligation to honour a conditional offer to applicants who have not met the conditions of their offer by the stipulated deadline.

-17. What to expect when an applicant receives an offer of a place from the University
+15. What to expect when an applicant receives an offer of a place from the University

-- 17.1.
+- 15.1.
 When an applicant receives an offer of a place from the University, the University will provide the applicant with information to help make an informed decision.
-This includes key information about the course and modules, visa information (where required), tuition fees and any other relevant costs for the course and attendance, arrangements for making payments to the University, the University's complaints-handling process, and details of the applicant's right to cancel the contract. - 17.2.
-The University will provide applicants with information about the terms, rules and regulations relating to student conduct, which explain the applicant's and student's rights and obligations to the University, as well as the University's obligations to the applicant and student. - 17.3.
-Applicants should read and understand this information before deciding whether to accept their offer. - 17.4.
-If an applicant does not receive the required information, or if an applicant is not clear about anything relating to an offer of a place and the information provided, the applicant should contact the University directly to ask for further advice by writing to myapplication@st-andrews.ac.uk
+This includes key information about the course and modules, visa information (where required), tuition fees and any other relevant costs for the course and attendance, arrangements for making payments to the University, the University's complaints-handling process, and details of the applicant's right to cancel the contract. - 15.1.1.
+From time, to time, it may be necessary to make changes to the terms and conditions of an applicant's offer.
+Should any significant changes be made to the offer, this will be communicated to the applicant in writing.

+- 15.2.
+The University will provide applicants with information about the terms, rules and regulations relating to student conduct, which explain the applicant's and student's rights and obligations to the University, as well as the University's obligations to the applicant and student. - 15.3.
+Applicants should read and understand this information before deciding whether to accept their offer. - 15.4.
+If an applicant does not receive the required information, or if an applicant is not clear about anything relating to an offer of a place and the information provided, the applicant should contact the University directly to ask for further advice by writing to the appropriate admissions contact:

+International Foundation Programmes: ifp@st-andrews.ac.uk